Alperen Sengun Player Props: Rockets vs. Grizzlies

-Alperen Sengun plus his Houston Rockets teammates face the Memphis Grizzlies at 8:00 PM ET on Wednesday.
+The Houston Rockets, Alperen Sengun included, square off versus the Memphis Grizzlies on Friday at 8:00 PM ET.

-In this piece we'll break down Sengun's stats and trends, helping you make good picks on prop bets.
+In this article we will break down Sengun's prop bets, using stats to help you make good picks.

 Alperen Sengun Prop Bets vs. the Grizzlies